What is hand lettering?

 Hand lettering is an artform where letters, words & phrases are drawn by hand through a traditional (e.g. pencil, pen, paint, food etc.) &/or digital medium instead of typed out on a computer.
 Each hand lettered piece is created in a unique design to fit the style, text & purpose the piece.
 Read more about hand lettering on the blog.

-What's your process like?
-Did you really draw all of your designs?
+How do you create your designs?
+Do you really draw all your designs?

-How did you get into hand lettering & illustrating?
+How did you start hand lettering & illustrating?

 I was always a doodler, but I was first exposed to hand lettering & illustration as a graphic design student in college.
 After graduating, it became a great creative outlet from my day job.
 I continue to experiment with different styles, techniques, & methods to find what works best for me & for the the idea I'm working on.